Oliv-ramon/MyWallet-Backend/README.md

 This is the back-end of the [MyWallet](https://github.com/Oliv-ramon/MyWallet).

-It's a REST API built with NodeJS + Express + MongoDB that receive all the data related with users and his transaction and record/provide to the client all this data through the API.
+It's a REST API built with NodeJS + Express + MongoDB that receive all the data related to users and their transaction and record/provide to the client all this data through the API.

+### About this project

+This project is part of my portfolio, so, any feedback about the project, code, or anything that you can report that could make me a better developer will be welcome!

+I build this project to test my knowledge about nodejs, express, mongodb, validation with joi schemas, authorization with token at the backend, database management, and to try a new arquiteture(controllers, routes, and middlewares).

+### Tecnologies used

+- NodeJs
+- Express
+- MongoDB
+- Joi
+- Bcrypt

 ## Getting Started